emqx/cloud-docs/en_US/billing/aws_marketplace.md

 3. Search for "EMQX Cloud (Pay as you go)" in the search bar.
 Alternatively, you can click **AWS Marketplace** at the bottom of the EMQX Cloud Sign in and Sign up page to go to the target page.
 4. On the EMQX Cloud product overview page, click **View purchase options**.
 5. On the Subscribe to EMQX Cloud (Pay As You Go) page, click **Subscribe**.
-6. In the green banner displays at the top of the page, click **Set Up Your Account** button to redirect to EMQX Cloud website.
+6. In the green banner displayed at the top of the page, click the **Set Up Your Account** button to redirect to EMQX Cloud website.
 7. Set up EMQX account.

-	- If you are already signed in to an existing EMQX account, you are automatically redirected to the index page.
+	- You are automatically redirected to the index page if you are already signed in to an existing EMQX account.
 A modal will display the status of linking to your AWS Billing Account.
 	- If you are not already signed in to an existing EMQX account, you are prompted to sign in to an EMQX account.
 Upon successful sign-in, you are automatically redirected to the index page.
 A modal will display the status of linking to your AWS Billing Account.
 8. Wait for AWS to finish syncing.
-	EMQX Cloud index page displays a pop-up notifying you that account syncing status.
+	EMQX Cloud index page displays a pop-up notifying you of the account syncing status.
 Additionally, the Payment Method field of the Billing page will change to AWS Marketplace Subscription when the sync is complete.

 ::: warning
-The following situations will cause a failure on account linking.
+The following situations will cause a failure in account linking.

 1. The EMQX account already has been set up a credit card.
 2. The EMQX account uses Available Credits.